Skip to Main Content

 • Lectern mic.
 These mics are usually on by default.
 If you are planning on staying within a short distance of the instructor's workstation, this should allow you to be heard by both your local and distance students.

 • Wireless mics: Likely the better choice if you plan to move around as you teach.
-There will generally be two choices: a handheld and a lavalier (these will connect automatically to the sound system when turned on):
+There will generally be two choices: a handheld and a lavalier (these will both connect automatically to the sound system when turned on):

 • Lavalier: The lav mic has a clip - that can be attached to your shirt or lanyard - and is attached to a transmitter that can be clipped to your belt or placed in a pocket.
 This may be the best choice if you want both hands free while you talk.